What is Chicory?

 The milky sap of the plants was once used to promote milk flow in nursing mothers or to lessen it if there was too much.
 Bruised leaves were used as a poultice to reduce swelling.
 Root extracts were used as laxatives and diuretics.

-Once established and naturalized in this country (and other continents settled by Europeans such as Australia and New Zealand), the plants were used as forage for cattle, horses, sheep, rabbits and poultry.
+Once established and naturalized in this country (and other continents settled by Europeans such as Australia and New Zealand), chicory was used as forage for cattle, horses, sheep, rabbits and poultry.
+Because it doesn't dry well like hay, chicory is cut and fed as green plants to livestock.
+Modern science has determined that the tannins in chicory are toxic to intestinal parasites that plague livestock.
+Animals who are fed chicory have fewer worms.

 Chicory has a long history of being used as a coffee substitute or additive.
 Its use became common in the South during the Civil War when Union naval blockades made coffee scarce.
+What once was a necessity has become a custom.
 Coffee with chicory added is now the signature drink of New Orleans.

 So-called Camp Coffee, coffee and chicory, has been available in England since 1885.
 It gained in popularity there during the Second World War when coffee and other commonly used foods and drinks were rationed.

-So the next time you are admiring the pretty blue chicory flowers adorning the fields, consider gathering a few plants, including the roots, to add to your morning coffee.
+The next time you are admiring the pretty blue chicory flowers adorning the fields, consider gathering a few plants, including the roots, to add to your morning coffee or lunchtime salad.

 © 2017 Caren White